jrugis/CellSims/README.txt

-To run a parameter sweep simulation, either under linux or on the pan cluster:
+To run a parameter sweep simulation, either under on a linux workstation or on the pan cluster:

 1) (optional, pan cluster only) Mount cluster file system: